csiro-data-school/Intro-to-APIs/_episodes/04-Creating URL queries.md

 how to use the token or other identifier that they provide to connect to their service, including examples.

+### NASA API - Example of using an API key
+To use the NASA API, you need an API key to identify yourself, but no additional authentication is required beyond this.

+Let's try working with the NASA API now.
+To do this, first we need to generate our API key by providing our details at [the API home page][nasa-api].
+Once that is done, NASA provide the API key instantly, and send a copy to the email address you provide.

+# Reading API Documentation

+- Look through the params
+    - What types of search parameters are available?
+    - Do they match what you need?
+    - What is the Endpoint (Base URL)?
+- Look for sample requests & responses
+    - What kind of data does it return?
+    - Is it what you’re looking for?
+- Look for restrictions
+    - Is it free?
+    - Does it require a key or permissions?
+    - Do they impose a limit?

+# Components of an API query
 Let's analyse this query from the NASA API:
 `https://api.nasa.gov/mars-photos/api/v1/rovers/{roverName}/photos?camera=FHAZ&sol=1000&api_key=DEMO_KEY`